Tudorix/Line-Follower/README.md

 # Line-Follower
-This project is a simple line follower robot designed to autonomously track and follow a contrasting line on the ground.
-The robot uses infrared (IR) sensors to detect the line and adjusts its movement in real time using differential motor control.
+A simple line follower robot built using an ESP32 and infrared sensors.
+The robot detects and follows a line on the ground using basic control logic.
+# Features
+Line detection using IR sensor array
+Real-time motor control
+Adjustable behavior through code (thresholds, speed, etc.)
+# Hardware
+ESP32
+IR sensor array (line tracking)
+Motor driver (e.g. L298N)
+DC motors + wheels
+Power supply (battery)
+# How it works
+The IR sensors read the contrast between the line and the surface.
+Based on the sensor values, the ESP32 adjusts the motors to keep the robot centered on the line.
+# Setup
+Connect the components according to your wiring
+Upload the code to the ESP32
+Place the robot on a track and power it on
+# Notes
+Sensor calibration is important for good performance You can improve tracking using PID control